 Connecticut has the winter sports scene covered.
 If cross-country skiing is your thing, we've got just the place—Winding Trails in Farmington.
 This full-service facility has all ages covered, from tots to teens, with a rental center, snack bar, and a toasty fire to warm your toes.

 Farmington is also the home of the family-friendly Hill-Stead Museum where works by such masters as Degas, Manet, Monet, and Cassatt are on display throughout the historic house, along with a collection of prints, photographs, and various decorative arts and furnishings.
-On the first Sunday of every month, the museum offers its popular Discovery Day program where families are invited to explore Hill-Stead and enjoy its galleries, musical concerts, and other special activities.
+Nearby, the Stanley-Whitman House offers history, enriched, family-friendly programs all year round, including Colonial open hearth cooking.